 In the decades after World War II, as native Koreans and Japanese migrated to Hawaii, food culture in the Hawaiian Islands became even more intertwined.

-Japanese immigrants to Hawaii are credited with inventing SPAM musubi, a Hawaiian version of sushi.
+Japanese immigrants to Hawaii are credited with inventing SPAM musubi, a Hawaiian version of a Japanese rice ball (called onigiri or musubi).

 The name comes from a Monty Python sketch, (watch it, below!) where the name of the canned pork product, SPAM, is annoying and unavoidable.